-Louis Santop has been called “the first of the great Negro League sluggers,” and “the first Negro League super-star.”
+Louis Santop has been called “the first of the great Negro League sluggers,” and “the first Negro League superstar.”

-Born in Tyler, Texas, Santop was huge for his day, standing 6-foot-4 and weighing in at 240 pounds.
-Primarily a catcher, he also played the corner infield and outfield posi-tions.
+Born in Fort Worth, Texas, Santop was physically large for his day, standing 6-foot-4 and weighing in at 240 pounds.
+Primarily a catcher, he also played the corner infield and outfield positions.
 He was known as “Big Bertha,” after a large piece of German heavy artillery.

 In 1915, he played briefly with the Chicago American Giants, before returning East to play with the Lincoln Giants.
 The two teams met in the postseason championship, and ended up tied.